 Carers Trust has a section on their website about places offering discounts to carers and the person you care for on days out.
 They also have a section on carers’ legal rights as carers may gain free entry to many places when visiting with the person they care for.

 If in doubt it is always worth asking about any concessions or discounts.
 It’s probably best to ask in advance and to take proof of any disability benefits, Carers Emergency Card or carers allowance award letters with you.
 Many places don’t ask for proof but they may do.

 Don’t forget to take your Carers Emergency Card with you.
 Many places will accept it as adequate proof that you are a carer and some venues even offer further concessions.
 In Bristol and South Gloucestershire, Carers Support Centre has secured almost 200 discounts locally for carers who carry a Carers Emergency whether for a day out, getting a treatment or for shopping.
 Find out more about our Carers Emergency Card discount scheme.

 The CEA Card is a national card scheme developed for UK cinemas by the UK Cinema Association.
 The CEA card provides a free ticket for the person accompanying the disabled person to the cinema.
 Find out more about the card, who is eligible and how to apply for it on the CEA website.

 Finding an accessible toilet can be tricky.
 A Radar key gives you access to 9000 accessible toilets all over the UK.
 The Carers Trust website has a section on accessible toilets including how to find them.
-You can buy a Radar key from the Vassall Centre in Bristol or from WECIL who are based in Kingswood.
+You can buy a Radar key from the Vassall Centre in Bristol or from WECIL who are based in Fishponds.
 Or you can order one online through Disability Rights UK website.
 In South Gloucestershire you can obtain one key free of charge from one of South Gloucestershire council’s one stop shops.